 Everyone is different, but most women normally have bowel movements at least every other day and no more than twice daily.
 Having a bowel movement less than three times per week, along with straining to produce a hard bowel movement, is called constipation.
 Constipation is very common, affecting about 1 in 3 women.

 Causes of Constipation

 Constipation occurs for several reasons.
-It may be related to diet or changes in nerve for pelvic floor muscle functioning that can affect the bowels.
-Lifestyle choices, medicines, or supplements, pelvic floor disorders, and other health problems may also impact bowel movements.
+It may be related to diet or changes in the nerves that control the pelvic floor muscle functioning that can affect the bowels.
+Lifestyle choices, medicines, or supplements, pelvic floor disorders, lack of exercise, and other health problems may also impact bowel movements.

 Medicines and Supplements

-Talk with your doctor about your medicines and supplements, as many can cause constipation as a side effect.
+Talk with your doctor about the medicines and supplements you take, as many can cause constipation.
 Ask about alternative medicines without constipating effects.
-Medicines that treat bladder urgency, depression, blood pressure, and pain affect bowel movements.
-Iron and calcium supplements can cause constipation.
+Medicines that treat bladder urgency, depression, blood pressure, and pain (especially narcotic medicines) commonly cause constipation.
+Iron and calcium supplements can do this also.

 Pelvic Floor Disorders